igor-kupczynski/raycast-default-browser/README.md

 ## Troubleshooting

-If you see an error message about the `defaultbrowser` CLI not being installed, please install it using the command above.
+If you see an error message about the `defaultbrowser` CLI not being installed, please install it using the commands above to use my forked version.

 ## Development